knijn/musica/README.md

-# musica
+# Musica

-music for computercraft speakers yes
+Musica is the Musicify variant for vanilla ComputerCraft:Tweaked

+### Credits
-made by pjals edition
+Main code idea by pjals @devomaa